Where are Mt. Mitake, Oume and Akigawa located?

 The special express trains run on holidays

 The special express trains called "Holiday Kaisoku Okutama-go and Akigawa-go ホリデー快速おくたま号・あきがわ号" are served on Saturdays and holidays.
-Taking the special train allow you to get from Shinjuku station to Mitake, Oume and Musashi Itsukaichi stations without having to change trains.
+Taking the special train allows you to get from Shinjuku station to Mitake, Oume and Musashi Itsukaichi stations without having to change trains.